eievui5/evscript-cpp/README.md

 - A pool of 0 segfaults.
 Give an error message instead.
 - OOM seems to just return an empty variable name for temps?
 - FOR doesn't properly generate temp vars
-- asm {} is required to use constants; plz implement.
+- if a variable name doesn't exist, assume it is a constant to later be filled in by rgbds